parasdattera/PYTHON-COMPLETE/README.md

 # PYTHON COMPLETE

-## -- A repo which contains all necessary code and teachings to learn python from begineer to master/expert level
+## A repo which contains all necessary python codes and teachings to learn python from begineer to master/expert level

+### hello